input-output-hk/cardano-js-sdk/README.md

 # Cardano JS SDK
-JavaScript SDK for interacting with Cardano
+JavaScript SDK for interacting with Cardano, providing various key management options including support for popular hardware wallets

 ## Features
 *This SDK is a work in progress.
 Feature state as follows:*